Current Advocacy Campaigns

 - Close the child summer hunger gap by implementing Summer EBT nationwide.

-- Continue the current expansion of the Earned Income Tax Credit (EITC), one of our nation’s most effective anti-poverty initiatives, helping low-wage workers keep more of the money they earn.
+- Permanently expand the Earned Income Tax Credit (EITC), one of our nation’s most effective anti-poverty initiatives, helping low-wage workers keep more of the money they earn.

-Make sure you are signed up to be an Anti-Hunger Advocate to receive action alerts and policy updates as we work to ensure improvements to school meals, Summer EBT, the Child Tax Credit, and other anti-poverty priorities are included in the final bill.
+Sign up to be an Anti-Hunger Advocate to receive action alerts and policy updates as we work to secure improvements to school meals, Summer EBT, the Child Tax Credit and other anti-poverty priorities.

 Child Nutrition Reauthorization